Directives & Configuring

 The following links may be to the current server or to the Internet.

 Note: The latest versions of the SimoTime Documents and Program Suites are available on the Internet and may be accessed using the icon.
 If a user has a SimoTime Enterprise License the Documents and Program Suites may be available on a local server and accessed using the icon.

 Explore a Scripted Application Build Process for an application that has been moved from a Mainframe System to a Windows system running a Micro Focus sub-system such as Enterprise Server, Application Server or Net Express.

-Explore the Micro Focus Files and various Numeric Formats being used in a multi-system complex consisting of Mainframe (z/OS), Linux, UNIX or Windows systems.
+Explore the File Formats and various Numeric Formats being used in a multi-system complex consisting of Mainframe (z/OS), Linux, UNIX or Windows systems.

 Explore The ASCII and EBCDIC Translation Tables.
 These tables are provided for individuals that need to better understand the bit structures and differences of the encoding formats.